kdheepak/nvim-dap-julia/README.md

 :DapStart
 ```

-Set breakpoints in your Julia code by using the following command in normal mode:
+Set breakpoints in your Julia code by using the following command:

 ```vim
 :DapToggleBreakpoint